 Harry tensed to move, just in case Saleem tried to carry out this threat in the next few seconds.
 It didn't seem likely.

 Ulman pulled the hood off his prisoner – Harry was now certain who it was.
-There was no one else he would use to threaten Tony with, no one else with an emotional connection to the NCIS agent.
-Given Harry's past experience with Saleem's interrogation technique, it seemed to be a favourite tactic of his.
+There was no one else he would use to threaten Tony with, no other female prisoner with some reason to know information about NCIS.

 Now's my chance.
 Harry hefted his pistol into clear view of the woman on the bed, and nodded at her.
 The message was clear: I have to go shoot some of these bastards first.
 I'll be back for you.
-She nodded, a slight smile breaking through.
+She nodded.

-Harry was glad to see that they hadn't completely broken her; Stockholm Syndrome was not something he could deal with right now, and it could crop up in the oddest of situations.
-If she had shouted out or otherwise attempted to warn the hostiles, he would have been forced to incapacitate or kill her for the sake of the mission, and the other captives.
+Harry was glad to see that they hadn't completely broken her; Stockholm Syndrome was not something he had the time or inclination to deal with right now, and it could crop up in the oddest of situations.
+If she had shouted out or otherwise attempted to warn the hostiles, he would have been forced to incapacitate or kill her for the sake of the the other captives' lives.

 He exited, pulling and bolting the door shut behind him just in case someone else happened past.
 He paused for a moment at the corner, giving himself half a second to mentally prepare himself for combat rather than sneaking around, and turned the corner with his weapon already raised.